onflow/flow/docs/content/kitty-items/start.md

       (don't exit this terminal)
 ```

-Open up the link from the terminal, verify you are a human, and hit `Create Account` on the website.
+Open up the link to the testnet faucet page and verify that the Public Key field contains your key.
+Next, complete the captcha challenge and hit `Create Account`.

 > **Note**: This process will take a few seconds.
-You should see a loading indicator.
+You should see a loading indicator confirming your account is being generated.

-Once completed, the website will show your new account address - similar to `0x2f915dafac3bd7bf`.
+Once completed, you will see your new account address (similar to `0x2f915dafac3bd7bf`) next to a confirmation that you received 1,000 FLOW tokens.
 Hit the `Copy Address` button and return to the terminal and paste your address:

 ```sh
 ?
 Enter your new testnet account address 0x2f915dafac3bd7bf
 ```

-Next, the script will download and configure the project for you.
+Feel free to close the faucet page.
+The script will download and configure the project for you.
 You will see several logs - this is expected.
 Some noteworthy ones are:

 ```sh
 Testnet envronment config was written to: .env.testnet.local